Air Conditioner Repair Checklist

 - Switch off the electrical current completely at the breaker or outside lever.

 - Clear plant debris around the equipment.
 Once you’ve removed larger refuse within a two-foot area, you can use a soft brush or vacuum to gingerly clean the unit’s fins.
-Crooked fins can also impact performance, so you can attempt to straighten them with a dinner knife.
+Crooked fins can also impact performance.

 - Use a hose nozzle to carefully take off dirt on the fins from inside the equipment.
 Be careful to avoid getting liquid on the fan motor.